-Records of acquisitions relating to delayed claims for GST input tax credits must be retained for at least five years after the lodgment of the GST return making the delayed claim.
+Records of acquisitions relating to delayed claims for GST input tax credits must be retained for at least five years after lodgment.
 Therefore, if a claim for input tax credits relates to a depreciating asset in a low-value pool, the record of acquisition may need to be retained for a period of five years which begins later than the end of the income year in which the asset is allocated to the pool.